Bartholomey/the_lake_redoubt/julija/12_chapter_twelve.md

 Julija: “Ha-ha-haaa!”

-*Angel praznine ta ‘obred’ označi kot ‘groteskno intimnost’.*
+*The angel labels this ritual as ‘grotesque intimacy’.*

 Julija: “You said you were prepared to die eleven years ago.
 Do you intend to live for another eleven years, you gross, old whore?”

 Me: “I’m not a whore!
 You know that ...”

-*Angel praznine opaža, da Julija hoče, da bi Neznana Oseba začutila sramoto, ki si jo je nakopala z nenehnimi kompromisi in odlašanjem.
-‘Hoče, da bi spoznala, da so ta leta izposojena obleka.
-Dlje živi, bolj je vulgarna v njenih očeh.’*

 Julija: “You deserve to be put down like the dying, frail animal that you are!”

 Me: “I’m trying to shut the body down!
 You don’t know how hard, how painful it is ...
 It’s as if it has a will of its own; it’s doing all it can to survive.”

+*The angel says that the longer I live, more vulgar I am in her eyes.*

 **82**

 In the end, she is right: eleven unbearably long years ...
 Yet here I am, still taking care of my form as best as I can.
 Last time, her visit was unusually long, so long in fact that I had to disturb the flow of things by washing my hair, and she was asking, “Why are you still doing this?” with me responding, “I don’t know, I don’t know, I don’t know.”

-*Angel praznine vpraša, na kaj čakam.*
+*Angel: “What are you waiting for?”*

-Moj odgovor: “I have already told you: the fear of pain.
+My reply: “I have already told you: the fear of pain.
 Because I’m scared.
 Because the world still allows me to drift in my River of Melancholy.
 And because I’d rather just go to bed and sleep.”